 Scale economies in data and talent often are decisive.
 In insurance, digital “natives” with large stores of consumer information may navigate risks better than traditional insurers do.
 Successful start-ups known for digital expertise and engineer-friendly cultures become magnets for the best digital talent, creating a virtuous cycle.
 These effects will accelerate consolidation in the industries where digital scale weighs most heavily, challenging more capital- and labor-intensive models.
 In our experience, banking, insurance, media, telecommunications, and travel are particularly vulnerable to these winner-takes-all market dynamics.

 In France, for instance, the start-up Free has begun offering mobile service supported by a large and active digital community of “brand fans” and advocates.
 The company nurtures opinion-leader “alpha fans,” who interact with the rest of the base on the Internet via blogs, social networks, and other channels, building a wave of buzz that quickly spreads across the digital world.
-Spending only modestly on traditional marketing, Free nonetheless has achieved high levels of customer satisfaction through its social-media efforts—and has gained substantial market share.
+Spending only modestly on traditional marketing, Free nonetheless has achieved high levels of customer satisfaction through its social-media efforts—and has gained substantial market share.2

 4. Plug-and-play business models

 As digital forces reduce transaction costs, value chains disaggregate.
 Third-party products and services—digital Lego blocks, in effect—can be quickly integrated into the gaps.
 Amazon, for instance, offers businesses logistics, online retail “storefronts,” and IT services.
 For many businesses, it may not pay to build out those functions at competitive levels of performance, so they simply plug an existing offering into their value chains.
-In the United States, registered investment advisers have been the fastest-growing segment of the investment-advisory business, for example.
+In the United States, registered investment advisers have been the fastest-growing segment3 of the investment-advisory business, for example.
 They are expanding so fast largely because they “insource” turnkey systems (including record keeping and operating infrastructure) purchased from Charles Schwab, Fidelity, and others that give them all the capabilities they need.
 With a license, individuals or small groups can be up and running their own firms.

 In the travel industry, new portals are assembling entire trips: flights, hotels, and car rentals.
 The stand-alone offerings of third parties, sometimes from small companies or even individuals, plug into such portals.
 These packages are put together in real time, with dynamic pricing that depends on supply and demand.
 As more niche providers gain access to the new platforms, competition is intensifying.